ddterm/gnome-shell-extension-ddterm/docs/Vagrant.md

 Then:

-    $ vagrant up ubuntu2204
+    $ vagrant up --provider=libvirt fedora39

-will start Ubuntu 22.04 VirtualBox VM, install the necessary packages (primarily GNOME Shell with dependencies), and will install ddterm into the VM.
+will start Fedora 39 VM, and will install ddterm into the VM.

-If you prefer QEMU, pass `--provider=libvirt` to `vagrant up`:

-    $ vagrant up --provider=libvirt ubuntu2204

 Then connect to the VM using `virt-manager`.
 VMs are started in user session, so if you can't find the VM in `virt-manager`, click